Cutting Edge Themes for ONUG Spring Focus on Public vs. Private Cloud Services and the Impact of Networking on Storage and Compute

 April 7, 2016 – Boston – The Open Networking User Group (ONUG) today announced the topics and speakers for its two highly regarded forums, the Great Debate and Town Hall Meeting, scheduled to take place at ONUG Spring 2016 at Intuit in Mountain View, California on May 9-11.

-The Great Debate, moderated by Ernest Lefner, SVP, Network Engineering at Bank of America and ONUG co-founder and co-chairman, is scheduled to take place on May 10.
+The Great Debate, moderated by Ernest Lefner, Co-Founder and Co-Chairman at ONUG, is scheduled to take place on May 10.
 Dr. Douglas Comer, Distinguished Professor of Computer Science at Purdue University, and Bill Coughran, Partner at Sequoia Capital, will engage the ONUG Community in this popular ONUG exchange, as they debate public versus private cloud services and which is best for enterprise workloads.
 Coughran will argue that public cloud services offer the best long term option for on-demand IT service delivery and lower costs.
 Comer, meanwhile, will contend that IT business leaders can gain the same cost and agility benefits of public cloud (and maintain better security, surveillance mitigation, regulatory compliance, and reduced hacker exposure), by building their own private cloud infrastructure.

 Like the Great Debate, the Town Hall Meeting actively engages the ONUG Community by providing a venue for candid discussions between vendors and IT business leaders, as speakers directly address questions from the audience.
 Moderated by Lane Patterson, Vice President of Global Network Infrastructure at Yahoo, the Town Hall Meeting is scheduled for May 11.
 Participating industry leaders include: